2\pi-grafting and complex projective structures with generic holonomy: Existence of admissible loops

-Therefore, it suffices to show that similarly there is an isotopy of $\TT$ on $C$ that moves only $\RR_0$ so that $\RR_0$ is also supported on a round cylinder.
-Then, the traintrack $\TT$ is admissible on $C$ by Lemma \ref{123112}; moreover, by Lemma \ref{12-31no1}, there are many distinct loops carried by $\TT$.
+To complete the proof, we show there is an isotopy of $T$ on $C$ such that \begin{itemize} \item this isotopy is {\it supported} on $R_0$ (i.e. it fixes $T \minus R_0$), and \item after the isotopy, $\RR_0$ can be subdivided into three branches which are supported on three (consecutive) round cylinders. \end{itemize} After such an isotopy, the traintrack $\TT$ is admissible on $C$ by Lemma \ref{123112}; moreover, by Lemma \ref{12-31no1}, there are many distinct loops carried by $\TT$.